 Since 1 April 2013, public health staff have been employed by the council.
 These members of staff retain access to the NHS Pension Scheme administered by the NHS Business Services Authority on behalf of the Department of Health and Social Care.
-The Scheme is run on the same basis as the teachers' pension scheme.
+The Scheme is run on the same basis as the Teachers' Pension Scheme.

-In 2018/2019, the council paid £0.315m to the NHS Pension Scheme in respect of the retirement benefits of public health staff, representing 14.38% of pensionable pay.
-In 2017/2018, the council paid £0.337m to the NHS Pension Scheme, representing 14.38% of pensionable pay.
-There were no contributions remaining payable at the year-end.
-Contributions due to be paid in the next financial year are estimated to be £0.311m.
+In 2019/2020, the council paid £312k to the NHS Pension Scheme in respect of the retirement benefits of public health staff, representing 14.38% of pensionable pay.
+In 2018/2019, the council paid £315k to the NHS Pension Scheme, representing 14.38% of pensionable pay.
+There were no contributions remaining payable at the yearend.
+Contributions due to be paid in the 2020/2021 financial year are estimated to be £316k.